soderling-lab/SynaptopathyProteomics/README.md

 * [code/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/code) - the code that performs the projects analysis.
 * [functions](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/functions) - functions used in the anallysis.
 * [input/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/input) - the raw data used as a starting point for the analysis.
-* [tables/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/input) - directory for table output from scripts.
+* [tables/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/tables) - directory for table output from scripts.

-## Additional directories
+#### Additional directories
-Several other directories are used to store output generated during the analysis:
+Several other directories are used to store output generated during the analysis.
-* data/ - directory for storing intermediate data files.
-* figures/ - directory for figure output from scripts.
 Due to the potential for these directories to get really big, they are not managed by git (see `.gitignore`).
+* [data/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/data) - directory for storing intermediate data files.
+* [figures/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/figures) - directory for figure output from scripts.

 ## Supplemental Information
-For a detailed overview of the analysis, see the supplemental information [here](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/code/README.md).
+For a detailed overview of the analysis, please see the supplemental information [here](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/code/README.md).

 ## Acknowledgements
 This work is indebted to numerous others who have shared their ideas, software,